JoeyBest/exploratory-data-analysis---customer-loans-in-finance334/README.md

 - import statsmodels.api as sm
 - import sqlalchemy
 - import yaml
-- from matplotlib import pyplot
+- from matplotlib import pyplot as plt
 - from scipy import stats
 - from scipy.stats import normaltest
 - from statsmodels.graphics.gofplots import qqplot